-Non-payment of wages by the employer: how to proceed?
+Non-payment of wages by the employer in 2026: how to proceed?

-Although failure to pay wages is not a criminal offence, it is a breach of the employer’s duties.
+Failure to pay wages is not a criminal offence, but it is a breach of the employer’s obligations.
 The law clearly states that an employee is entitled to wages for work performed.
 So if you have not been paid, the situation needs to be addressed.
 You have several options, and you are also protected by the Employment Agency.
 What to do and how to proceed?
 Find out in this article.

 As regards the due date, the law states that the wages must be paid no later than in the calendar month following the month in which the employee became entitled to the wages or salary or any component thereof.
 In practice, this means that your employer must pay you your wages for the month worked by the end of the following calendar month at the latest.
 This deadline is known as the wage due date.
 It is set by law and is therefore the date from which a breach of the law occurs and when you can start taking legal action.
-If you do not receive your wages by this deadline, you are in breach of your employment contract and your employer becomes your debtor.
+If you do not receive your wages by this deadline, you are in breach of your employer’s legal obligation (and possibly also in breach of your employment contract) and your employer becomes your debtor.

 In practice, if you have worked the whole month of January, your right to January pay starts on 31 January.
 Your employer must then pay this wage by the end of February at the latest, as the last day of February is the due date.